 SLO 4 is assessed through a lesson plan assignment in ECED 5580 Early Childhood Practicum: Performance Based Assessment and Documentation, which is candidates' practicum course.
 The assessment is evaluated using a rubric, and the target performance is that 80% of candidates will score at least a "3" on the rubric, which is aligned with the state teacher assessment.
+A group of faculty and cooperating teachers collaborated to create the lesson planning template to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
 The template requires candidates to plan for and explain elements of lessons on which in-service teacher evaluations were based.
 The assessment provides evidence for meeting the state identified standards because it is aligned with InTASC standards, and content validity was established for the instrument.
 Steps were taken to assure Quality of the assessment/evidence.
+A panel of 8 EPP faculty each conducted four independent rubric-based evaluations of anonymous lesson plan work samples submitted by candidates in four different initial teacher preparation programs.
 Analyses were conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class Correlation Coefficient (ICC) for reliability.
+To determine criteria for success,